lokalized/lokalized-java/README.md

 * Within a matched branch, nested alternatives are evaluated before that branch's default `translation`
 * Once an expression matches, evaluation stays within that branch; an unmatched nested subtree does not fall through to a later sibling
+* Placeholder definitions declared by the root and each selected branch are inherited by descendants; the nearest selected definition replaces a same-named ancestor definition as a complete unit
+* Predicates read only the immutable caller-input snapshot.
+Generated placeholder values do not become operands
 * If no expression matches and no default `translation` is present in any attempted candidate locale, failure handlers receive
   [`TranslationFailureReason.NO_MATCHING_ALTERNATIVE`](https://javadoc.lokalized.com/com/lokalized/TranslationFailureReason.html#NO_MATCHING_ALTERNATIVE)